mbrukman/cloud-launcher/apps/cloudera/cdh5/manager/packer/README.md

 1. Configure and install Cloudera CDH cluster.

+   The available hosts depend on the configuration file being used; by default, you should specify `cdh-[0-5]`.

    Note that all VMs support the following credentials for SSH and passwordless `sudo` access: